cloudmesh-community/book/chapters/assignment.md

 chapter that can be used by other students in the class and introduces the reader to a general topic, in addition it is expected if applicable to develop a practical section demonstrating how to use a technology.
-THe chapter and the practical section can be the same.
+The chapter and the practical section can be the same.
 We do not like to use the term tutorial in our writeup but sometimes we refer to it in our assignments as such.